nigel-daniels/serve-index/README.md

   * `path` is the full filesystem path to `directory`.
   * `style` is the default stylesheet or the contents of the `stylesheet` option.
   * `viewName` is the view name provided by the `view` option.
+  * `long` is a Boolean to add richer information in plain text and JSON responses.

 ##### view